zuplo/docs/articles/quickstarts/gateway-over-salesforce.md

 }
 ```

-## 3
+## 2

-Now that we can generate an access token, calling the Salesforce API with
-`fetch` is simple.
-Create another module called `query.ts` and add the following
+Let's create another empty module called `query.ts` and populate it with the following
-code to that file.
+code, which is hopefully fairly self explanatory.

 ```ts
 import { getAccessToken } from "./auth";